StackStorm/st2contrib/packs/bitbucket/README.md

 #### Update Service

-The action to update service/hook.
+This action is used to update service/hook.

 Usage: